-People who quit have very different experiences of weight gain, ranging from those who actually lose weight to a minority of people who gain over 10 kg.
+People who quit have very different experiences regarding weight gain.
+They range from those who actually lose weight, to a minority of people who gain over 10 kg.
 If weight gain becomes a problem for you, there is help available.

 Why do quitters sometimes put on weight?